 With school out are you struggling to keep up your childs Mandarin learning?
 Technology could help.
 No doubt your child’s Chinese teachers will have their own favourite animated books, podcasts, apps, movies and Chinese “readers”, or books for early-stage learners, to recommend.
-But here are some of our favourite resources to keep little Mandarin learners ticking over:
+Pick between this comprehensive list of Mandarin online learning resources to keep your little Mandarin learners ticking over:

-This online learning tool works well both for students using Pinyin and those opting for Zhuyin.
+This Mandarin online learning resource works well both for students using Pinyin and those opting for Zhuyin.

 Whether you like it or not, learning Mandarin requires the memorisation of lots of characters.
 It can be hard to do this alone.
 Quizlet is a mobile app that can aid in the process as it trains and tests students.
 Truly designed for the digital age, as well as digitally rendering paper predecessors such as flashcards and vocabulary lists, it is full of fun games and audio exercises that will blow the minds of anyone schooled more than a few years ago – for instance in “Gravity”, definitions scroll vertically down the screen in the shape of asteroids.
 The user must type the term that goes with the definition before it reaches the bottom of the screen.